theKashey/kashe/README.md

 ```

 ## Cache Model Configuration
 By default, `kashe` uses a synchronous cache scoping model.
-Scoping only occur when you use `fork` or `inboxed` helpers, or wrap location with `withKasheIsolation` and not in any other cases.
+Scoping occurs only when you use `fork` or `inboxed` helpers, or wrap location with `withKasheIsolation` and not in any other cases.
 However any invocation of `kashe` will refer to the current cache model and obey it.

 For advanced scenarios like server-side rendering with request isolation, you can configure a different cache model.